 What makes content “successful”?

-Why it’s important to ask this: In order to create good, actually great, content, you have to know how to discern what content is doing well in the first place.
+- Why it’s important to ask this: In order to create great content, you have to know how to discern which content is doing well in the first place.

 - “Repeat visitors”